just-do-halee/utils-results/README.md

 # ***Important***

-- 0. Only one Result type(`anyhow`).
+- 1. One result type(`anyhow`).
-- 1. All casted errors have their own chaining error' information(all the previous errors).
+- 2. All casted errors have their own chaining error' information(all the previous errors).

 if you follow the below rules, you can easliy debug all your project.